oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 - **Production grade database**: The database plays a crucial role in the performance and Keycloak supports several production-grade databases, including PostgreSQL.
 - **High Availability**: Choose multi-mode clustered deployment.
 In production mode, distributed caching of realm and session data is enabled and all nodes in the network are discovered.

-## Deploy microservices and Keycloak to Google
+## Deploy microservices and Keycloak to Google Cloud

 In this walkthrough, you will build a microservices architecture example from JHipster, consisting of a `gateway` application based on Spring Gateway and two reactive microservices `blog` and `store`.
 The `gateway` will act as the entrance to your microservices, providing HTTP routing and load balancing, quality of service, security and API documentation for all microservices.
 With the help of the JHipster Kubernetes sub-generator, you can deploy the application and its required services (Consul for service discovery, and Keycloak for OpenID Connect) to Google Kubernetes Engine (GKE).